gtuxyco/timelysheets/README.md

 3. Help with included 3rd party assets.
 4. Help with customization and installation.

 For every paid subscription, you are already contributing to fund Timely Sheets development.
-Please contact me using the contact option below.
+Please contact me using the contact option below or please visit the Timely Sheets [Patreon page](https://patreon.com/brianluna)

 ## Security Vulnerabilities